Vill du hjälpa oss att bli bättre? Svara på vår enkät!

 During the renovation period, we still take care of loan returns, and gratefully accept gifts and exchange material.
 Please feel free to contact us at herbarium@nrm.se for further information or if you have any questions.

-The Nordic herbarium keep material from the Nordic countries, but such material can also be found in elsewhere.
-A page with shortcuts to nordic material can be used to facilitate the search.
+The Nordic vascular plant herbarium keep material from the Nordic countries, but such material can also be found in elsewhere.

-The General herbarium house the plant material from all other parts of the world.
+The International vascular plant herbarium house the plant material from all other parts of the world, including the formerly separated Regnellian herbarium with material from South and Central America.

-The Linnean herbarium (S-LINN) with about 4000 specimens from the herbarium of the famous swedish naturalist Carolus Linnaeus.
+The Linnean herbarium (S-LINN) with about 4500 specimens from the herbarium of the famous swedish naturalist Carl Linnaeus.

 Celsius' Flora Uplandica